chase-c-dev/COMP390_Individual_Project_1_2/README.md

 - For the fifth prompt enter a upper bound, you must enter a number thats greater than the lower bound

 - For the sixth prompt choose how you want the filtered data to be outputted, you will be provided options to choose from

+- Note: you can quit the program at anytime by following the quit instructions that each prompt provides, inputting a value that causes an error will reprompt you the same prompt

 # Project Progress: